defold/defold.github.io/_posts/2026-01-01-Defold-2025-Retrospective.md

 ![GPU skinning](/images/posts/defold-2025-retrospective/gpu_skinning.png)

-To complement this, we added an [option to disable the creation of game objects for each skeleton bone](https://github.com/defold/defold/pull/10885), that allows reducing overhead when instancing animated models and enabling much larger crowds of animated entities.
+To complement this, we added an [option to disable the creation of game objects for each skeleton bone](https://github.com/defold/defold/pull/10885), that reduces overhead when instancing animated models and enables much larger crowds of animated entities.
 Combined with the model instancing capability introduced earlier (allowing many copies of a mesh to be drawn efficiently), Defold’s 3D rendering stack can now handle significantly more content per frame.

 ## Xbox support